openSUSE/news-o-o/_posts/2011-03-03-gnome-on-opensuse-11-4.markdown

 Outside of the official GNOME release, openSUSE 11.4 will bundle a number of great third-party GNOME applications including Banshee, GIMP, AbiWord and more!
 Some of the major highlights include:

-[F-Spot](http://f-spot.org/) [0.8.2](http://git.gnome.org/browse/f-spot/plain/NEWS?id=0.8.2) is the default photo management application for the openSUSE's 11.4 GNOME desktop, butÂ [Shotwell](http://www.yorba.org/shotwell/) 0.8.1 is included as well bringing a number of major new features with it such as video support for all major fileformats, video uploading to YouTube, Facebook and Flickr, monitoring the library directory and writing metadata behind the scenes to give users a more responsive interface.
+[F-Spot](http://f-spot.org/) [0.8.2](http://git.gnome.org/browse/f-spot/plain/NEWS?id=0.8.2) is the default photo management application for the openSUSE's 11.4 GNOME desktop, but [Shotwell](http://www.yorba.org/shotwell/) 0.8.1 is included as well bringing a number of major new features with it such as video support for all major fileformats, video uploading to YouTube, Facebook and Flickr, monitoring the library directory and writing metadata behind the scenes to give users a more responsive interface.

 Media player [Rhythmbox](http://projects.gnome.org/rhythmbox/) 0.13.3 "Country Rain" is available in openSUSE 11.4.
 This will most likely be the last stable release before the move to GNOME 3 and introduces several new features and bugfixes.
 Most prominent are the reimplementation of source lists, updated notifications, MPRIS and MediaServer2 support and a new context pane tab showing links to various websites.